Anson County, North Carolina: History

+The area eventually comprising Anson County was originally occupied by Native Americans of the Catawba and Waxhaw tribes.

 The county was formed in 1750 from Bladen County.
-It was named for George Anson, Baron Anson, a British admiral, who circumnavigated the globe from 1740 to 1744, and later became First Lord of the Admiralty.
+It was named for George Anson, Baron Anson, a British admiral who circumnavigated the world.
 Anson purchased land in the state.

-Like its parent county Bladen being occupied by Native American tribes(Waccamaw people), Anson County was originally occupied by Catawba Siouan tribe as a vast territory with indefinite northern and western boundaries.
+The county seat was designated at New Town in 1783.
+Four years later it was renamed Wadesboro.

 Reductions to its extent began in 1753, when the northern part of it became Rowan County.
 In 1762 the western part of Anson County became Mecklenburg County.
 In 1779 the northern part of what remained of Anson County became Montgomery County, and the part east of the Pee Dee River became Richmond County.
 Finally, in 1842 the western part of Anson County was combined with the southeastern part of Mecklenburg County to become Union County.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 537.10 sqmi, of which 531.46 sqmi is land and 5.64 sqmi (1.1%) is water.
+According to the U.S. Census Bureau, the county has a total area of 537.10 sqmi, of which 531.46 sqmi is land and 5.64 sqmi (1.05%) is water.
+It is bordered by the North Carolina counties of Stanly, Montgomery, Richmond, and Union, and the South Carolina county of Chesterfield.